cagov/data-infrastructure/docs/new-project-setup.md

 1. Copy the terraform configuration from [here](https://github.com/cagov/data-infrastructure/blob/main/terraform/snowflake/environments/dev/main.tf) to your `dev` directory.
-1. In the the "elt" module of `main.tf`, change the `source` parameter to point to `"github.com/cagov/data-infrastructure.git//terraform/snowflake/modules/elt?ref=<ref>"` where `<ref>` is the short hash of the most recent commit in this repository.
+1. In the "elt" module of `main.tf`, change the `source` parameter to point to `"github.com/cagov/data-infrastructure.git//terraform/snowflake/modules/elt?ref=<ref>"` where `<ref>` is the short hash of the most recent commit in this repository.
 1. In the `dev` directory, create a new backend configuration file called `<owner>-<project>-dev.tfbackend`.